-Independent Hospital Pricing Authority
+Independent Health and Aged Care Pricing Authority

-The IHPA collects, validates and reports public hospital costing data under the National Hospital Cost Data Collection (NHCDC) to determine the National Efficient Price and National Efficient Cost for the purpose of Activity Based Funding (ABF) and Block Funding under the NHRA.
+The Independent Health and Aged Care Pricing Authority (IHACPA, previously named Independent Hospital Pricing Authority IHPA) collects, validates and reports public hospital costing data under the National Hospital Cost Data Collection (NHCDC) to determine the National Efficient Price and National Efficient Cost for the purpose of Activity Based Funding (ABF) and Block Funding under the NHRA.
 These data have different scopes and standards compared with the ANHA.
-The IHPA does not report public hospital spending in the aggregate level.
+The IHACPA does not report public hospital spending in the aggregate level.